ajit-srikanth/ajit-srikanth.github.io/_posts/2023-12-05-objcentricreconstruction.markdown

 # site:
 ---
 - Designed a complete pipeline for 3D reconstruction of an object using a monocular fixed camera.
-- Used ICP, Bundle adjustment and a few pose graph optimization methods.
+- Optimized the initial 3D reconstruction with ICP, pose graph optimization, and Bundle Adjustment for efficient and accurate results; Proposed future enhancements by utilizing NeRFs to learn appearance geometry.
 <!--done-->